Skip to content

 Short answers, pulled from the story.

-Who were the first leaders of the International Astronomical Union?
+Who was the first president of the International Astronomical Union?

-How often does the International Astronomical Union hold its General Assembly meetings?
+How often does the IAU General Assembly meet?